ismael-bernier/pawsnclaws/README.md

 Also, while integrating ngRessource, will properly organize the returned data prior to binding to scope.

-Add validation for the postal code
+Add validation for the postal code and thus remove potential to bug results page

 Add random quick pick